endjin/endjin-duckdb-examples/README.md

 - Git: to pull down this repository to allow you to run it locally.
 - VS Code: to view and interactively run the code.
-- Docker (or equivalent): to create a containerised Python environment to which VS Code can connect to execute the code.
+- Docker (or equivalent): to create a containerized Python environment to which VS Code can connect to execute the code.

 ## Steps